wbae912/doubletake_client/README.md

 ## Description
 Doubletake is a React application that serves as an item manager for users.
 Users are able to create two types of lists: 'General' or 'Event'.
 'General lists' are used on a more regular basis, whereas 'Event lists' are for one-off occasions.
 Both lists allow users to add items and check them off as they pack their belongings.
-Additionally, users are able to toggle the quantity of items.
+Additionally, users are able to edit the quantity of each item.
 This application also includes helpful features such as a search bar, sort options, and ability to edit, delete, or create new lists & items.
-The home page provides a snapshot view of all the user's lists in a convenient manner.
+The home page provides a snapshot view of all the user's lists in a convenient fashion.

 ## Screenshots